About the East Oregonian

 Michael A. Forrester, son of Bud and Eleanor Forrester, became editor of the EO in 1973.
 That year, Bud Forrester moved west to become the editor of The Daily Astorian, where he remained until his retirement in 1988.
 Bud died in 2000; his wife Eleanor died in 2007.

 Stephen A. Forrester, brother of Mike Forrester, joined the company in 1987 as the editor of The Daily Astorian.
-He is now the publisher and editor of that 5-day per week newspaper.
+He retired as publisher of the Daily Astorian in 2016.

 Michael A. Forrester was EO's editor from 1973 until 1990, when he moved to Salem to become publisher of the Capital Press.
-He retired in 2003 but remains chairman of the board.
+He retired in 2003.

 Jacqueline Bedford Brown, daughter of Amy A. Bedford, came to work as the human resources manager of the company in 1988.
 She retired in 2008 and died in 2009.

 In 1994, the presidency of East Oregonian Publishing Co. passed from J.W.
 Forrester to Mike Forrester.
 In 2003, upon Mike's retirement, Steve Forrester became president of the company.

 In 1998, the East Oregonian went online at www.eastoregonian.com.

 In 2000, the East Oregonian began publishing a Sunday edition, circulating throughout northeast Oregon.

 In 2002, www.eastoregonian.com was upgraded to include all the articles, photos and ads from the print edition.